This is probably the most critical question in building a new home: Where is your money coming from?

 Are you a cash buyer?
-While a little rarer, cash buyers are the only buyers who won’t need to research getting a loan.
+While a little more rare, cash buyers are the only buyers who won’t need to research getting a loan.
 Most home buyers need to get a loan of some sort to pay for their new property and/or home.

 For offsite building, it is beneficial to both parties (buyer and builder) for the customer to go with a construction loan for the build portion of the project.
 But first, you’ll have to decide if you have enough cash on hand to purchase your dream property.